netscaler/netscaler-k8s-ingress-controller/metrics-visualizer/README.md

 prometheus-k8s-1                       3/3       Running   1          2h
 prometheus-operator-7d9fd546c4-m8t7v   1/1       Running   0          2h
 ```
 **NOTE:** It may be preferable to expose the Prometheus and Grafana pods via NodePorts.
-To do so, the prometheus-service.yaml and grafana-service.yaml files will need to be modified as follows;
+To do so, the prometheus-service.yaml and grafana-service.yaml files will need to be modified as follows:

 <details>